reagento/adaptix/docs/why-not-pydantic.rst

 One of the biggest issues with Pydantic’s approach is that extra fields passed into the constructor are ignored.
-As a result, such typos do not show up immediately, but live in the program until they are found by tests or users.
+As a result, such typos do not show up immediately, but remain in the program until discovered by tests or users.

 Static analyzers can reduce the number of such errors, but this does not always work due to the dynamic nature of Python.